gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 The authors thank Hannes Tschofenig and Tirumaleswar Reddy for their participation in the design team and their contributions to this document.
-We also like to thank Amanda Baber with IANA for feedback on our IANA registry.
+We also like to thank Xin Long for his contributions to this document and Amanda Baber with IANA for feedback on our IANA registry.